Resources

 • It doesn’t require a vapor barrier, unlike fiberglass.

-• It’s great in unusual, awkward, and hard-to-insulate spaces.
+• It’s great in unusual, awkward, and hard-to-insulate spaces—it covers studs, joists, everything.

 Cons of spray foam attic insulation:

-• It has a higher upfront cost than other attic insulation types.
-(However, depending on where you live, you may be able to get spray foam insulation at no upfront cost.)
+• It has a higher upfront cost than other insulation types.

-• It has a higher carbon footprint than fiberglass insulation.
+• It has a higher carbon footprint than other insulation types.

 Estimated R-value per inch of spray foam insulation: